Efficient Frontier without Risk-Free Asset

 - Not desirable

-Mean-Standard Deviation space
+Mean-Standard Deviation Space

-\[E[\tilde r_p] = \frac{A}{C} + \sqrt{\frac{D}{C}} \cdot \sigma_p\]Explore Covariance
+\[E[\tilde r_p] = \frac{A}{C} + \sqrt{\frac{D}{C}} \cdot \sigma_p\]Covariance Properties

-Covariance
+Covariance Between Portfolios

-\[Cov(\tilde r_p, \tilde r_q) = \boldsymbol W^T_p \boldsymbol V \boldsymbol W_q\]where $\boldsymbol W_p$ and $\boldsymbol W_q$ are the weight vectors of the two portfolios.
+\[Cov(\tilde r_p, \tilde r_q) = \boldsymbol W_p^T \boldsymbol V \boldsymbol W_q\]where $\boldsymbol W_p$ and $\boldsymbol W_q$ are the weight vectors of the two portfolios.

 Covariance of Frontier Portfolios

-Recall the variance of the frontier portfolio is given by:
+Recall the variance of a frontier portfolio:

-\[\sigma^2_p = \frac{C}{D} [E(\tilde r_p)] - \frac{A}{C}]^2 + \frac{1}{C} \\\]With the same logic, we could find the covariance between any two frontier portfolios is given by:
+\[\sigma^2_p = \frac{C}{D} [E(\tilde r_p) - \frac{A}{C}]^2 + \frac{1}{C}\]Similarly, the covariance between any two frontier portfolios is:

-\[Cov(\tilde r_p, \tilde r_q) = \frac{C}{D} [E(\tilde r_p)] - \frac{A}{C}] \cdot [E(\tilde r_q)] - \frac{A}{C}] + \frac{1}{C} \\\]Covariance with Minimum Variance Portfolio (MVP)
+\[Cov(\tilde r_p, \tilde r_q) = \frac{C}{D} [E(\tilde r_p) - \frac{A}{C}] [E(\tilde r_q) - \frac{A}{C}] + \frac{1}{C}\]Covariance with the Minimum Variance Portfolio (MVP)

 Claim: